-· Prevention of poor product quality or contamination whether accidental or malicious, causing public health hazards
+• Prevention of poor product quality or contamination whether accidental or malicious, causing public health hazards

-- Reduced sales volume and net sales
+Potential impacts • Reduced sales volume and net sales revenue.

-- Loss of consumer trust resulting in damage to brand and corporate reputation.

-- · Loss of market share.
+- Loss of consumer trust resulting in damage to brand and corporate reputation. - Loss of market share.

-· Fostering a strong reputation for quality assurance as an important differentiator in our competitive market.
+• Fostering a strong reputation for quality assurance as an important differentiator in our competitive market.

-- · Stringent quality control in place. - · Food safety, quality and laboratory competence management systems implemented to minimise food safety and quality issues including globally recognised standards such as FSSC 22000, ISO/IEC 17025:2017, ISO 9001:2018 and LIBA Feel Safe. - Compliance to international partners' requirements. - Robust recall and other appropriate crisis procedures in place to mitigate the impact, should an incident arise.
+OUR FINANCIAL SHAREHOLDERS' OUR GOVERNANCE LEADERSHIP STATEMENTS CORNER Impacts and opportunities • Stringent quality control in place. • Food safety, quality and laboratory competence management systems implemented to minimise food safety and quality issues including globally recognised standards such as FSSC 22000, ISO/IEC 17025:2017, ISO 9001:2018 and LIBA Feel Safe. • Compliance to international partners' requirements. • Robust recall and other appropriate crisis procedures in place to mitigate the impact, should an incident arise.